milen-sage/minidream-r-env/README.md

 #### AWS instance setup & dependencies:
 Note: the order of steps below is, genereally, important.

-1. Start a Linux EC2 instance (e.g. via PR provisioning system at Sage)
+- Start a Linux EC2 instance (e.g. via PR provisioning system at Sage)
-2. Log in instance shell
+- Log in instance shell
+- Install git (yum install git)
-3. Clone this repo
+- Clone this repo
-4. Clone https://github.com/milen-sage/minidream-challenge-2018/tree/master (or get the R-session modules on the instance some other way)
+- Clone https://github.com/milen-sage/minidream-challenge-2018/tree/master (or get the R-session modules on the instance some other way)
-5. cd in minidream-R-env and run docker-compose up --build
+- cd in minidream-R-env and run docker-compose up --build

 	Note: to install docker and docker composer composer: